gxespino/stubs-mocks-spies-and-fakes/PITCHME.md

 - Query - return a result and do not alter application state (no side effects) <!-- .element: class="fragment" -->
 - Command - alters application state (send emails, alter DB, etc.) <!-- .element: class="fragment" -->

++++

+TLDR CONT:

 - STUB: if your object under test is calling another object’s query method.
-You do not actually care if that query method is called as long as the system under test ultimately does what it should. <!-- .element: class="fragment" -->
+You do not actually care if that query method is called as long as the object under test ultimately does what it should. <!-- .element: class="fragment" -->
 - SPY: if you want to ensure that a message was a received by an object.
 This is necessary when you are calling a command method. <!-- .element: class="fragment" -->
 - MOCKS: Eh, lean towards Spies as they don't break Arrange - Act - Assert.
 Spies used to add some code duplication but this is alleviated with code extraction or the new #spy method. <!-- .element: class="fragment" -->